 During the IMS registration procedure, the P-CSCF stores information received from UE.
-During the INVITE procedure, the UE does not need to provide that information again, and P-CSCF can provide that information towards terminating side according to the stored information, which can save message size between UE and P-CSCF during INVITE procedure.
+During the INVITE procedure, the UE does not need to provide that information again and P-CSCF can provide that information towards terminating side according to the stored information, which can save message size between UE and P-CSCF during INVITE procedure.

 Following is an example SIP REGISTER request message sent from UE to P-CSCF: